runtimeverification/avm-semantics/lib/include/kframework/avm/avm-configuration.md

           // TODO: how to represent effects?
 We need to track changes to accounts, assets and apps.
           <effects> .List </effects>

+          // The group ID of the last inner transaction group that was (directly) executed by the current transaction
           <lastTxnGroupID> "" </lastTxnGroupID>

         </currentTxnExecution>